-CAL FIRE Units can respond to non-fire incidents based on Unit Chief discretion or may be mission tasked by the Governor's Office of Emergency Services.
-Reference CAL FIRE Handbook 8100, policy 8162.
+14 CAL FIRE Units can respond to non-fire incidents based on Unit Chief discretion or may be mission 15 tasked by the Governor's Office of Emergency Services.
+Reference CAL FIRE Handbook 8100, policy 16 8163 and policy 8164.